pattern-zones-co/koine/CONTRIBUTING.md

 bun run example:conversation
 ```

-The npm scripts load `.env` from the project root.
+The bun scripts load `.env` from the project root.
 See each SDK's `examples/` directory for all available examples.

 ## Pre-commit Hooks